jjcoronal/portf0lio/page2.md

 A spatial and systems analysis of how urban planning decisions have systematically removed death-related institutions from daily life, making structural patterns visible that inform policy discussions on inclusive urban infrastructure.

+The project's framework has since been cited by other TU Delft students and was presented at the workshop “Persistence of Sacred Space” held at TU Delft.
+Furthermore it surfaced possible directions for startup ventures in this space.

-As of 2024 Amsterdam has 1,182,000 inhabitants and 180 different nationalities
+As of 2024 Amsterdam has 1,182,000 inhabitants and 180 different nationalities, furthermore it was cited by other TU Delft students

 > <img src="assets/img/exceasetance/visualizing-amsterdams-diverse-migrational-backgrounds.jpg" alt="Alt Text" width="400" height="400">